zephyrproject-rtos/zephyr/doc/platform/fsl_frdm_k64f.rst

       enable this option and attach it via _NmiHandlerSet().

 :option:`NUM_IRQS`
-      The platform configuration sets this value to the correct number of interrupts available on the board.
+      The board configuration sets this value to the correct number of interrupts available on the board.
 The default is '34'.

 :option:`SW_ISR_TABLE`
-      Set to 'n' when the platform configuration does not provide one.
+      Set to 'n' when the board configuration does not provide one.

 :option:`SW_ISR_TABLE_DYNAMIC`
       Set to 'n' to override the default.